COSC3020/tsp-held-karp-vijaykodru-1/README.md

 https://www.youtube.com/watch?v=6jqlBDYNrL0

-The above three videos gave me a good understanding of using the Held Karp algorithm for dynamic programming.
+The above three videos gave me a good understanding of using the held karp algorithm for dynamic programming.

 https://compgeek.co.in/held-karp-algorithm-for-tsp/

 The above website gave me the idea for implementing the code alongside the given pseudocode

 https://www.geeksforgeeks.org/travelling-salesman-problem-using-dynamic-programming/

-The above website gave me a good idea for different approaches to the problem.
-I used the memoization using Map() instead of an array.
+I used the above website to understand how I can do memoization differently.
+I used a bitmask.
+The state is represented by dp[mask][last], where mask is a bitmask representing the set of cities visited so far, and last is the index of the last city visited.

-ChatGPT helped me take out any unnecessary code like the base cases I originally had and I was able to refine the code to be simpler and small.
+chatgpt helped me take out any unecessary code like the base cases I originally had and I was able to refine the code to simpler and small.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice